indygreg/PyOxidizer/docs/config.rst

 A configuration file is evaluated in a custom Starlark *dialect* which provides primitives used by PyOxidizer.
 This dialect provides some well-defined global variables (defined in UPPERCASE) as well as some types and functions that can be constructed and called.
+(See their definitions below.)

 A configuration file is effectively a sandboxed Python script.
-While many configuration files will be mostly static, it is possible for configuration files to dynamically determine what actions to take based on global variables, etc. This means there typically only needs to be a single configuration file rather than a variant for each build configuration.
+As functions are called, PyOxidizer will perform actions.
+If all goes according to plan, the execution of the configuration file will result in the creation of a Python application!

 Global Environment
 ==================